CHW Training and Health Outreach

 Dr W is a graduate of Hope Family Medicine’s Community Health Residency Program.
 As a child, Dr. W promised her father that she would go to medical school to make a living and serve the people of Afghanistan people.
 A military veteran, Dr. W’s father was dedicated to serving the poor and passed his compassion on to his daughter.
 Forced to leave medical school when the Taliban gained control of Afghanistan, she worked with Save the Children as a community health trainer.
 After the fall of the Taliban, she completed medical school and one of Afghanistan’s only residency programs.
 She splits her time between training Community Health Workers, running a reproductive and maternal health education class for local mothers, and providing clinical care.

 Mariam is the Executive Director of Empowerment Health.
-Born to Afghan refugees, Mariam was raised valuing maternal health thanks to her father, an OB/GYN in Kabul before the invasion of the USSR, and equal education thanks to her mother, a school teacher in Afghanistan and a current U.S. medical professional.
+Born to Afghan refugees, Mariam was moved by her first visit to Kabul in 2006 and dedicated her life to helping the underserved.
+Prior to EH, she worked in education and interned at the State Department and Peace Corps HQ.
 Mariam graduated with Lambda Alpha Honors in Anthropology from Santa Clara University.
 In addition to fluency in Dari, she has working knowledge of Arabic and Spanish.
 She is currently pursuing a post-baccalaureate degree with aspirations to attend medical school.

 Programming and Development Intern